 The Process

-After mashing, I add yeast to ferment all the sugars from the grain into alcohol.
+After mashing, yeast is added t to ferment all the sugars from the grain into alcohol.
 After one week, the mixture has been converted into “distillers beer” that is approximately 8-10 percent alcohol.
 At this point, the 55 gallon drums are rolled out of the fermentation room to separate the liquid from the grains.

 Pressing the distillers beer to recover as much liquid as possible.
 This extra step ensures that we retrieve as much of the liquid to distill as possible.